pactflow/example-bi-directional-provider-readyapi/README.md

 It:

 - Is an API written in Express JS
-- Has a ReadyAPI Project (see `Project-1-readyapi-project.xml`) generated from an OpenAPI specification
+- Has a ReadyAPI Project (see `pf-swh-rapi-demo-readyapi-project.xml`) generated from an OpenAPI specification
 - Uses ReadyAPIs API testing capabilities to create test suites/cases from the OpenAPI specification
 - Uses ReadyAPIs test runner, to run the ReadyAPI testing suite in headless mode.
   - For info see - https://support.smartbear.com/readyapi/docs/functional/running/automating/about.html